MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 | Train an object detection model.<br/><br/>Perform a **Quick test** on a trained object detection and document processing model.<br/><br/>Use custom documents, images or text to **try out** prebuilt models when using the tiles in the 'Explore' section.<br/><br/>Batch runs of the prediction and trainable category classification models for each row to be predicted.  | Select...<br/><br/>**Scan a business card** with the business card reader.<br/><br/>**Analyze** with the document processor.<br/><br/>**Detect** with the object detector.<br/><br/>**+ New image** with the text recognizer.<br/><br/>**Use an action** bound to an AI Builder model through [Power Fx](powerfx-in-powerapps.md).  |Run a flow using any of the actions inside the **AI Builder** category.<br/><br/>Run the generic action **Perform a bound action** of Dataverse on the entity AI Models and action name **Predict**.   |

 Each AI Builder model has a different credit consumption mechanism.
 To perform an assessment, go to the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) site or obtain the full details in the [Power Platform Licensing Guide (pdf)](https://go.microsoft.com/fwlink/?linkid=2085130).

-## Monitor usage

-As an administrator, you have access to a [consumption report](administer-consumption-report.md) that provides the AI credits consumption on a chosen period per environment.
-This will allow you to fine-tune the credits allocation, which can be updated at any time.
-This also allows to check the consumption level of an environment for current month, by adding all consumptions of this environment.

-Administrators also can access the [AI Builder Activity](activity-monitoring.md) page in the Power Automate portal, showing all predicts made against the AI Builder models in that environment.

 ## Overage